llvm/llvm-project/mlir/docs/Canonicalization.md

 ### Canonicalizing with the `fold` method

-The `fold` mechanism is an intentionally limited, but powerful mechanism that allows for applying canonicalizations in many places throughout the compiler.
+The `fold` mechanism is an intentionally limited, but powerful mechanism that allows for applying canonicalization in many places throughout the compiler.
 For example, outside of the canonicalizer pass, `fold` is used within the [dialect conversion infrastructure](DialectConversion.md) as a legalization mechanism, and can be invoked directly anywhere with an `OpBuilder` via